sainathkistapur/spring-ai-openai/openai.chat.converters.map/README.md

 --data-raw 'List top 5 happiest countries in the world'
 ```

-**Step 1:** Now check how the application responds with the Map converter
+**Step 2:** Now check how the application responds with the Map converter
 cURL
 ```
-curl --location --request GET 'http://localhost:8080/springai/openai/prompt/simple/with-list-converter' \
+curl --location --request GET 'http://localhost:8080/springai/openai/prompt/simple/with-map-converter' \
 --header 'Content-Type: text/plain' \
---data-raw 'List top 5 happiest countries in the world'
+--data-raw 'List top 5 happiest countries in the world with their name and total population'
 ```